Deposit $10 And Get $20 Of Free Play!

 Many poker players were first introduced to PokerStars in 2003 when Chris Moneymaker turned a World Series of Poker satellite win on PokerStars.com into $2.5 million and the 2003 WSOP Main Event title.
 Broadcast on ESPN, the story of the accountant from Tennessee winning millions was repeated over and over again and many new players found the game and flocked to the site Moneymaker played on.

 In 2006, following the passing of the Unlawful Internet Gambling Enforcement Act by the United States Congress, then market leader partypoker decided to abandon the U.S. market.
 Scheinberg saw an opportunity to take over the #1 spot.
 PokerStars continued to market itself to American players and eventually took over the top spot in 2007 and has held that title ever since.

 In 2011, PokerStars was one of three online poker sites charged by the U.S. Department of Justice with violating the UIGEA, engaging in bank fraud, and money laundering.
 PokerStars eventually settled with the U.S. Government for a total of $731 million which included payments to any players who had money stuck on rival site Full Tilt Poker when it was shut down.

 The company was sold to David Baazov’s Amaya Group in 2014 for $4.9 billion.
-Baazov was ousted as CEO two years later and the company changed their name to The Stars Group.
+Baazov was ousted as CEO two years later and the company changed its name to The Stars Group.
 They’ve since expanded their gaming offering to include casino and sports betting.
 In 2019, the company merged with Flutter Entertainment.

-As a companion to their industry-leading online poker product, PokerStars also operates a number of live poker events including the European Poker Tour, the recently retired PokerStars Caribbean Adventure and the PokerStars Players Championship.
+As a companion to their industry-leading online poker product, PokerStars also operates a number of live poker events including the European Poker Tour, the recently retired PokerStars Caribbean Adventure, and the PokerStars Players Championship.